 Pine trees (Pinus spp.) range from dwarf trees to giants of the species.
-Hardy in U.S. Department of Agriculture plant hardiness zones 2 through 9, one of the more than 120 species will suit your gardening needs and climate.
+Hardy in U.S. Department of Agriculture plant hardiness zones 2 through 9, depending on species and cultivar, one of the more than 120 species will suit your gardening needs and climate.
 While you may want a green expanse of lawn that covers the entire yard, it may look thin and scraggly around and under your existing pine tree.
 For the lush lawn of your dreams, choose a sturdy, shade-tolerant grass species when you plant grass under pine trees.

 Video of the Day

 About Pine Trees

 Most pine tree species prefer a neutral to acidic soil with a pH level between 4.0 and 7.0, depending on the species.
 Although there is a common belief that the pine needles that drop from the tree make the soil acidic, that is not true.
 The soil on which the pine tree grows is acidic because that's what the tree prefers.
 The dead needles lose their acidity as they decompose.

 While most pine species thrive on well-draining, sandy soils, the shore pine (Pinus contorta) tolerates both dry and wet soils, salt spray and windy conditions, making its 40- to 50-foot-tall, sprawling, irregular form a good choice for problematic garden sites in USDA zones 4 to 8.

 Pine trees have a shallow, sprawling root system with a multitude of tiny feeder roots filling in the spaces between the larger roots.
 Competition for moisture and nutrients is fierce and make it difficult to grow and maintain a lawn or ground cover under the tree.
 In addition, depending on the species, the branches and needles block the rain and shade the soil.
 To successfully plant grass under the pine tree, you should choose a grass that tolerates partial sun and shade.